-More information is available by visiting RRB.gov, clicking on FAQ, and then selecting Unemployment and Sickness Benefits, or by calling an RRB office toll-free at 1-877-772-5772.
+More information is available by going to RRB.gov/FAQ and then selecting Unemployment and Sickness Benefits, or by calling an RRB office toll-free at 1-877-772-5772.
 Individuals can also send a secure message to their local RRB field office by accessing Field Office Locator at RRB.gov and clicking on the link at the bottom of their local office's page.